13xforever/wh40k-rt-cassia-romance/README.md

-Cassia Romance for Female Players
+Cassia romance for female players
 =================================
 This is a Warhammer 40,000: Rogue Trader mod to remove gender checks for Cassia romance dialog branches.
 Some choices and replies are locked behind a gender lock for narrative reasons.